UNINETTSigma2/documentation/hpc_machines/migration2metacenter.md

-# Migration to a NRIS HPC machine
+# Migration to an NRIS HPC machine

 In general, the user environment on all NRIS machines should be as similar as possible.
 Thus, for users moving internally between machines run by NRIS, they only need to focus on the following: